marvcolol/tos/README.md

-# tos
-Terms of Service for any scripts made by me.
+# Terms of Service for any scripts made by me.